 SBA 504 loans, guaranteed by the U.S. Small Business Administration, provide long-term financing for the purchase of real estate, equipment, and other fixed assets.
 There are three parties to an SBA 504 loan—the borrower, the bank, and the SBA-approved certified development company (CDC) (Growth Corp).
 Check out some of the many reasons why a 504 Loan may be exactly what you need right now.

 Below-Market, Fixed Interest Rates

 The SBA second mortgage is a fixed rate tied to the 10-year Treasury, unaffected by market instability or inflation expectations.
 The rate is consistently low and stable, being under 6 percent for the past 10 years.
 Today, that rate is:

 Many people are asking if these great financing terms will stick around.
-The best indicator we have is to look back.
-We have compiled a fifteen-year rate history (15Yr Rate History – July 2021) for 20-year loans that helps visualize the ups and downs.
-To see the history of the 25-yr and 10-year as well, please refer to the tabs on our Rates page.
+The best indicator we have is to look back…please refer to the tabs or downloads on our Interest Rates History page.